How to Master a Complete Dental Examination

 The patients that are asking questions on what can we do to fix it and change the environment, these are the patients I have return for a records appointment to take study models, Dawson photo series, facebow and CR bite record which allows me to be thorough in treatment planning the case.
 I let the patient know that I want to give them the best treatment possible with the least amount of dentistry and that is why I need the study models to make that decision.

-Get your patients to desire complete dentistry by taking the time to do a thorough complete exam.
+Get your patients to desire complete dentistry by taking the time to do a thorough complete dental examination.